Deinonychus: Discovery and naming

 A little more than thirty years later, in August 1964, paleontologist John Ostrom led an expedition from Yale's Peabody Museum of Natural History which discovered more skeletal material near Bridger.
 Expeditions during the following two summers uncovered more than 1,000 bones, among which were at least three individuals.
-Since the association between the various recovered bones was weak, making the exact number of individual animals represented impossible to determine properly, the holotype (YPM 5205) of Deinonychus was restricted to the complete left foot and partial right foot that definitively belonged to the same individual.
-The remaining specimens were catalogued in fifty separate entries at Yale's Peabody Museum, even though they could have been from as few as three individuals.
+Since the association between the various recovered bones was weak, making the exact number of individual animals represented impossible to determine properly, the type specimen (YPM 5205) of Deinonychus was restricted to the complete left foot and partial right foot that definitely belonged to the same individual.
+The remaining specimens were catalogued in fifty separate entries at Yale's Peabody Museum although they could have been from as few as three individuals.

-A later study by Ostrom and Grant E. Meyer analyzed their own material as well as Brown's "Daptosaurus" in detail and found them to be the same species.
-Ostrom first published his findings in February 1969, giving all the referred remains the new name of Deinonychus antirrhopus.
-The specific name "antirrhopus", from Greek ἀντίρροπος, means "counterbalancing" and refers to the likely purpose of its stiffened tail.
+Later study by Ostrom and Grant E. Meyer analyzed their own material as well as Brown's "Daptosaurus" in detail and found them to be the same species.
+Ostrom first wrote the manuscript by December 1968 and officially published his findings in February 1969, giving all the referred remains the new name of Deinonychus antirrhopus.
+The specific name "antirrhopus", from Greek ἀντίρροπος, means "counterbalancing" and refers to the likely purpose of a stiffened tail.
 In July 1969, Ostrom published a very extensive monograph on Deinonychus.

 Though a myriad of bones was available by 1969, many important ones were missing or hard to interpret.
-There were few postorbital skull elements, no femurs, no sacrum, no furcula or sternum, missing vertebrae, and (what Ostrom thought to be) a tiny fragment of a coracoid.
-Ostrom's skeletal reconstruction of Deinonychus included a very unusual pelvic bone—a pubis that was trapezoidal and flat, unlike that of other theropods, but which was the same length as the ischium and found right next to it.
+There were few postorbital skull elements, no femurs, no sacrum, no furcula or sternum, missing vertebrae, and (Ostrom thought) only a tiny fragment of a coracoid.
+Ostrom's skeletal reconstruction of Deinonychus included a very unusual pelvic bone—a pubis that was trapezoidal and flat, unlike that of other theropods, but which was the same length as the ischium and which was found right next to it.